-HF Markets Fintech Services Ltd with offices at 50 Spyrou Kyprianou, Irida 3 Tower, 10th Floor, 6057, Larnaca, Cyprus is wholly owned by HF Markets Holdings Ltd
+The website www.grouphf.com is operated by HF Markets (SV) Ltd. HF Markets Fintech Services Ltd with offices at 50 Spyrou Kyprianou, Irida 3 Tower, 10th Floor, 6057, Larnaca, Cyprus is wholly owned by HF Markets Holdings Ltd.

 Risk Warning: Trading leveraged products such as Forex and CFDs may not be suitable for all investors as they carry a high degree of risk to your capital.
 Please ensure that you fully understand the risks involved, taking into account your investments objectives and level of experience, before trading, and if necessary seek independent advice.
 Please read the full Risk Disclosure.

 HF Markets (SV) Ltd does not provide services to residents of the USA, Canada, Sudan, Syria, North Korea.